opengdpr/OpenDSR/security_guidelines.md

      7. Validate that the certificate has the ‘Data Signature’ extension Steps ii through vi should be handled by a library and not validated manually.

-3. If the certificate is valid, the signature (taken from the X­OpenGDPR­Signature header) must be validated:
+3. If the certificate is valid, the signature (taken from the `X-OpenGDPR-Signature` header) must be validated:
      1. Extract the public key from the processor’s certificate
-     2. Validate signature against the base64 decoded request body
+     2. Validate the base64-decoded signature against the raw request body using the SHA256 digest.

 4. If both the certificate and signature are valid, the payload can be processed:
      1. Base64 decode the callback body